-“Wine is to be savoured and enjoyed and by aerating it you will get a much better tasting glass of wine.
-When you see professional wine tasters swirling the wine in their glass, it is to infuse oxygen and let all the flavours and aromas burst into life.
+“Wine is to be savoured and enjoyed and by aerating it you will get a much better-tasting glass of wine.
+When you see professional wine tasters swirling the wine in their glasses, it is to infuse oxygen and let all the flavours and aromas burst into life.

 “When wine is put into a bottle and enclosed it is left in there all cooped up.
 When it’s opened, it’s like awakening the wine.
 When we wake up, we take our time to get ready.
 This is the same for wine.

 “When the oxygen gets into the wine, this chemical reaction does many things.
 It enhances the characteristics of the wine.
 It makes the smells more powerful, especially in red wines so that the fruit really comes through.
 This also improves the taste, releasing the flavours on your palette.